It’s all in the mix

 In 1996, he opened Lewiston Family Chiropractic in the Lewiston Orchards.
 Chiropractic Health Care is Dr. Bailey's passion.
 He enjoys the opportunity to work on patients of all age groups, young and old, and treating the many different symptoms, complaints and injuries that present to the clinic.
 He enjoys meeting new people and helping optimize their health through chiropractic care.
 Dr. Bailey has spent many hours volunteering for different groups, organizations and functions in the LC Valley and spent 5 years on the Idaho Association of Chiropractic Physicians board.

-After mastering the art of Chiropractic and in order to better serve his patients Dr. Bailey continued his education earning a degree as a Naturopathic Medical Doctor.
+To better serve his patients, Dr. Bailey continued his education earning a degree as a Naturopathic Medical Doctor.
 In 2007, Dr. Bailey was selected for a pilot program which allowed chiropractors the opportunity to continue their schooling and receive a Bachelors of Nursing and Nurse Practitioner degrees.
-In 2011, Dr. Bailey graduated from Samford University as Family Nurse Practitioner fulling a dream to have degrees in both the Holistic and Medical health fields.
+In 2011, Dr. Bailey graduated from Samford University as Family Nurse Practitioner fulling a dream to have degrees in both the Complimentary/ Alternative Holistic and Allopathic Medical healthcare fields.

 Although Dr. Bailey values his education and has focused on that for several years, he enjoys other things as well.
 First and foremost his family - He has a beautiful wife, Karen and two children, Kaysha and Kyden.